unicode-org/message-format-wg/exploration/bidi-usability.md

 The second part of the hybrid approach would be to recommend ("SHOULD") the "strict isolation" design for serializers.
+(Note that "strict" and "super-loose" use non-identical productions with the name `bidi`.
+These serve different purposes and are consistent with strict being narrower with super-loose.)
 This syntax is a subset of the super-loose syntax and can be applied selectively to messages that have RTL sequences or which have problematic display.